MehtaPlusTutoring/studentprojects/aimlresearchbootcamp/2023/readme.md

 *Team Housing Hunters: Sania Shree, Stanley Zheng, Shokhruzbek Kakharov*

+Abstract: This research study aims to explore the use of feature engineering techniques in optimizing the automated valuation model for predicting real estate prices.
+The study utilizes a real estate dataset with features and employs various feature engineering techniques to extract relevant features for the model.
+The results of the study demonstrate the effectiveness of feature selection in enhancing the accuracy and efficiency of the automated valuation model.
+The findings of this research can provide valuable insights into the development of advanced machine learning models for real estate price prediction.

 [Link to Poster](HouseHunters.png)

 ### **Conservation Encyclopedia: Large Language Models for Text Summarization and Question Answering**